Codecademy/docs/content/general/concepts/virtual-machines/virtual-machines.md

 ## Benefits of VMs

-Virtual machines can provide many benefits, such as:
+VMs provide many benefits, such as the following:

 ### Improved Hardware Utilization